What to get for someone who likes philosophy?

 This decorative bookend is screenprinted, lazer cut & hand made using custom machinery.
 The creators of this bookend live in Sparta, Greece.

-7. The owl paper weight, design object.
+Or the owl paper weight, design object.

 Help your philosopher friend organize his papers with this unique paper weight.